Azaze7/MAVERICK/README.md

 ## 🎞️ Video Demonstration.

-* A video demonstrating the use of PowerShell-Empire was created by myself for this project.
+* A video demonstrating a full run of the one level we completed for our vertical slice was recorded by myself for this project.
 * Since it is too big to upload here, it can be found at this link:
   * https://www.youtube.com/watch?v=DJutJYl7XlY